ZaouiAmine/awesome-cursor-skills/README.md

 > A curated list of awesome [skills](https://docs.cursor.com/agent/skills) for [Cursor](https://cursor.com), the AI code editor.

-Cursor Skills are reusable `SKILL.md` instruction files that teach the AI agent how to perform specific tasks — from setting up analytics to scaffolding entire projects.
-They live in `.cursor/skills/` (personal) or project directories and are automatically discovered by the agent.
+Skills are reusable `SKILL.md` instruction files that teach the AI agent how to perform specific tasks — from setting up analytics to scaffolding entire projects.
+In cursor, they live in `.cursor/skills/` (personal) or project directories and are automatically discovered by the agent.

 ## Contents